exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 > ❗️
 >
 > A carousel view accepts the results from the filtration and sorting implementations.
 Ensure that you return all wanted items as result from your implementations to avoid any missing items.

+> 📘
+>
+> The SDK waits up to 250 milliseconds by default for each custom filtration or sorting result.
+Set `responseTimeoutMillis` to adjust this per carousel.
+Non-positive values use the default timeout and log a warning.

 > ❗️
 >